shirleytruffierblanc/PhoneNumberFilter_Program/README.md

 ```

 ## Running the program
-### How you can allow the execution of the program

 To run phone-number-filter.sh use `./program.sh <data file>`.
 Example to use the provide data file:
 ```